 This brings me to the point of this post: I need to write for other reasons.
 And I need to convince myself that I don’t suck.
 I mean, who knows, maybe I do suck.
 But that’s not the only reason why writers fail commercially.
 Most often, it’s because, as I believe Tim has said, people don’t know we exist.
 But let’s get back to writing for other reasons, which means writing for the right ones.

 Writers write because (1) they have something to say, and (2) they know how to say it.
 If you have these two elements, then you can start.
 Some writers also write because they really enjoy the process.
 That’s me.
 Whether I have something to say and know how to say it?
-I’ll leave that up to my fans, which so far have voted ‘no’ on those two issues, because I have no fans.
+I’ll leave that up to my fans.
+Fans?
+Where are you?

 But letting go of the result remains very hard for me.
-I can do it while I’m in the act of writing, but once I’ve finished a project, my expectations move in and I expect to (1) be widely read, and (2) make money.
+I can do it while I’m in the act of writing, but once I’ve finished a project, my expectations move in and I expect (1) to be widely read, and (2) make money.
 Neither have come true for me.

 I suppose I could roll up my sleeves and do all the things Tim Grahl says to do, but I don’t believe that I have it in me.
 And I’m at an age where it’s probably a little late to learn, since most marketing and sales for self-published authors like me take place online, and to be honest, I really don’t understand the internet.
-I mean, I know how to google something, but I approach my technical limits pretty fast and the tech is always changing.
+I mean, I know how to google something, but I approach my technical limits pretty fast, and the tech is always changing.
 I’d rather spend my time writing, not marketing.
 I know from my days in acting that if you want to succeed in the creative arts, the marketing (i.e., the self-promotion) never ends.
 I’ve never been comfortable with promoting myself.
 And I’m not a writing genius like Cormac McCarthy, so no one’s going to do it for me.

 So that leaves me with the work itself.
 That’s why I do it.